 CPI (QoQ) (Australia)

 Inflation was growing by 0.4% in the last two quarters of 2017.
 But, it ticked higher to 0.5% in Q1 2018 as the report released in April showed, which was later revised higher to 0.6%.
 CPI inflation grew by 0.5% in Q2 2018 again.
 Although, it was revised lower to 0.4% later and the report for Q3 showed a 0.4% growth, which means that inflation growth is back to the normal trend of 0.4% in a quarter.
-Q4 was expected to show a 0.4% increase again but it beat expectations coming at 0.5%, which means that inflation is stable in Australia.
+Q4 was expected to show a 0.4% increase again but it beat expectations coming at 0.5%.
+In Q1 of this year, inflation was expected at 0.2%, but it fell flat, coming at 0.0% for that quarter.
 Please follow us for live coverage of this event by experienced market analysts.

 <% indicator.indicator_name %>